klogt-as/intercept/README.md

 });
 ```

-This way, your component and React Query behave as if the API responded, but everything is handled in‑memory with `@klogt/intercept`.
+This way, your component and React Query behave as if the API responded, but everything is handled in-memory with `@klogt/intercept`.

 ---